 If users bring electronic devices to the libraries, they should be used in a manner that will not bother others.
 For example, phones should be set to vibrate or silent ring mode.
 Users listening to audio formats should use earbuds or headphones.
 Users should take their calls outside of the libraries.

 Food and drink are allowed in the libraries.
 Library users should be considerate of others with regard to consumption of food and drink, and with removal/recycling of food waste.
-Food is not allowed at any library computers or in the Media Services viewing areas.
+Food is not allowed at any library computers.
 The libraries reserve the right to limit food or drink use or types of food allowed.

 (Note: the IT computer labs in the St. Catherine libraries set their own food and drink policies).